- About Us

 There is an initial fee of $2,500; this licensing fee permits your agency to offer the WTA Program for a two-year period.
 There is an additional fee of $150 per participant for up to 100 participants within the two-year licensing period.
 This fee covers a hard copy WTA participant workbook and administrative costs of managing the Program for each participant.

-The comprehensive WTA Program offers 24.0 contact hours.
+The comprehensive WTA Program offers 24.0 contact hours to licenses nurses.

 Click here to view a 12 week sample schedule for all students and Course Coordinators to use as a template for course flow and completion.